 Unrealistic expectations are a hindrance.
 Change and insight do not happen overnight.
 You have decades worth of ingrained thought and behavior patterns, so allow yourself time to unravel and rewrite these patterns.
 Be patient with yourself as we explore your path to an enjoyable, rewarding life.
 As time progresses, we review your goals and redefine them as necessary.

 Therapy is not like talking to a friend.
-Therapy allows you to form an alliance with me (a professional at helping people change) so that you don’t feel alone in your efforts and you have a sounding board when the going gets tough.
-As an empathetic and skilled professional, I can identify and analyze the ways in which you are stuck so we can break the less desirable patterns and negative feedback loops and replace them with desired patterns and positivity.
-My clinical objectivity and unbiased frame of reference work in your favor.
+Therapy allows you a structured approach to change.
+I provide guidance, a sounding board, and reassurance when the going gets tough.
+Together, we identify and break the less desirable patterns and negative feedback loops, and replace them with constructive patterns and positivity.

 You may not feel better after every session.
 Breakthroughs in therapy are exciting and meaningful while also sometimes upsetting or overwhelming.
-To maximize your therapeutic experience, be brave.
-I will help you through these experiences [because we can’t just go around them and expect change or progress in our relationships or efforts].
-This means the journey can be uncomfortable or bumpy along the way, and that’s ok.
-You aren’t in it alone.
+I will help you through these experiences [because we can’t just go around them and expect change or progress in our relationships].
+This means the journey can be uncomfortable along the way, and that’s part of the healing.
 Therapy/coaching is effective if you crave change and possess a curiosity of your inner world.

 Click here to read testimonials from your peers who experienced profound, desired change with their depression, anxiety, relationships, sexuality, marriage, life course, etc. due to their work with AK Counseling, Inc.